 1. Data Protection

-ERP systems store sensitive information such financial records, client data, and proprietary company procedures.
+ERP systems store sensitive information such as financial records, client data, and proprietary company procedures.
 Robust ERP security guarantees that this data is kept confidential and secure, preventing unwanted access, data breaches, and any misuse that could hurt both the organization and the stakeholders.

 2. Regulatory Compliance